Qumulo/docs/administrator-guide/node-addition-replacement/replacing-nodes-transparent-platform-refresh.md

 {{site.noteDownUUIDs}}

-<a id="execute-node-replacement-plan-steps"></a>
-## Step 2: Execute the Node Replacement Plan Steps by Using the qq CLI
+## Step 2: Execute the Node Replacement Plan Steps by Using the qq CLI {#execute-node-replacement-plan-steps}
 1. Run the `qq replace_nodes add_nodes_and_replace` command to initiate each step, the `--nodes-being-replaced` flag to specify the nodes to replace, and the `--node-uuids` flag to specify the nodes to add during the current step.

    {% capture noReorder %}Qumulo Core adds nodes to the cluster in the order in which you list their UUIDs after the `--node-uuids` flag.
 When you begin the node replacement step, {{site.cannotReorderNodes}}{% endcapture %}